-In the auditing profession, there are five threats that may compromise an auditor’s independence.
+In the auditing profession, there are five major threats that may compromise an auditor’s independence.
 Before an audit engagement, it is crucial that each member of the audit team review the five threats to independence.
-If an auditor is exposed to a certain threat, he or she should either develop safeguards to reduce the threat to an acceptable level or resign from audit engagement.
+If an auditor is exposed to a certain threat, he or she should either develop safeguards to reduce the threat to an acceptable level or resign from the audit engagement.

 What is Auditor Independence?

 Auditors are expected to provide an unbiased and professional opinion on the work that they audit.
 An auditor who lacks independence virtually renders their accompanying auditor report useless to those who rely on them.

 For example, consider yourself a potential investor in ABC Company.
-If you know that the auditor for ABC Company keeps a personal relationship with the CEO of the company, would you trust that the audited work is a fair representation of the company’s financial standing?
+If you know that the auditor for ABC Company keeps a close, personal relationship with the CEO of the company, how much would you trust that the audited work is a fair representation of the company’s financial standing?
 How can you be certain that the auditor and CEO did not collude to issue a favorable audit report?

-The fact is auditors who lack independence compromises the integrity of financial markets and the reliability of information.
-Investors would not be willing to extend capital to other companies knowing that the audited information was performed by an auditor who is not independent.
+The fact is that auditors who lack independence compromise the integrity of financial markets and the reliability of information.
+Investors would not be willing to extend capital to companies, knowing that the audited information was performed by an auditor who is not independent.
 Furthermore, banks would not be willing to issue a loan for fear that the auditor might’ve provided a biased audit report.

 Five Threats to Auditor Independence

 1. Self-Interest Threat

-A self-interest threat exists if the auditor holds a direct or indirect financial interest in the company or depends on the client for a major fee outstanding.
+A self-interest threat exists if the auditor holds a direct or indirect financial interest in the company or depends on the client for a major fee that is outstanding.

 The audit team is preparing to conduct its 2020 audit for ABC Company.
 However, the audit team has not received its audit fees from ABC Company for their 2019 audit.

-The audit team may issue a favorable report so that the company is able to secure a loan to settle the fees outstanding for their 2019 audit.
+The audit team might be tempted to issue a favorable report so that the company is able to secure a loan to settle the fees outstanding for their 2019 audit.